sogaiu/janet-pegdoc/README.md

 PEG special, or if none specified, for a randomly chosen one.

-With the `-q` or `--quiz` option, show quiz question for specified PEG special, or if none specified, for a randonly chosen one.
+With the `-q` or `--quiz` option, show quiz question for specified PEG special, or if none specified, for a randomly chosen one.

 With the `-u` or `--usage` option, show usages for